NodeJS Express Login Authentication with JWT and MySQL

 7 - The Main File (index.ts)

-file of our application.
-This file needs to be created in the src
+Finally, we can create the main file or the index.ts file of our application.
+This file needs to be created in the src folder.

 import cookieParser from 'cookie-parser';